This One Summer: Censorship

-This One Summer has been featured on the American Library Association's "Top Ten Most Challenged Books" list in 2018 as the 7th most challenged book and 1st in 2016 “for profanity, sexual references, and certain illustrations”.
+This One Summer has been featured on the American Library Association's "Top Ten Most Challenged Books" list in 2018 as the 7th most challenged book and 1st in 2016 "for profanity, sexual references, and certain illustrations".
 According to the ALA, the reasoning for banning includes its use of LGBT characters, drug use, profanity, and sexuality explicit.

 In 2016, libraries in Henning, Minnesota and Longwood, Florida removed This One Summer from their shelves after parents complained of the book's use of profanity and mature themes.
-After the incident in Florida in February, Mariko Tamaki said that the book is “listed as being for readers ranging 12–18,” and “contains depictions of young people talking about, and dealing with, adult things."
+After the incident in Florida in February, Mariko Tamaki said that the book is "listed as being for readers ranging 12–18," and "contains depictions of young people talking about, and dealing with, adult things."
 However, she stated that she thinks it is an important book for young people.
 The removals from libraries have been challenged by the National Coalition Against Censorship.
-The Comic Book Legal Defense Fund also challenged its removal in a K-12 library in Henning, Minnesota but restored the book in the library for students with parental permission in grades 10-12.
+The Comic Book Legal Defense Fund also challenged its removal in a K–12 library in Henning, Minnesota but restored the book in the library for students with parental permission in grades 10–12.

-In response to the criticism, author Mariko Tamaki stated, ‘“[T]here are people who are uncomfortable with any discussion of sexuality, who see this as inappropriate, maybe, for any age of young reader,” she said.
-“But really what expelling these books does is erase queer experiences, queer lives.”’
+In response to the criticism, author Mariko Tamaki stated, '"[T]here are people who are uncomfortable with any discussion of sexuality, who see this as inappropriate, maybe, for any age of young reader," she said.
+"But really what expelling these books does is erase queer experiences, queer lives."'
 Another reviewer Meryl Jaffe identifies the issues regarding the profanity or sexuality within the novel but states they are appropriately developed and represent an accurate depiction of young teen life.

-In 2022, The Art of Racing in the Rain was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
-374, “Sensitive Materials In Schools."
-Forty-two percent of removed books “feature LBGTQ+ characters and or themes.”
+In 2022, This One Summer was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
+374, "Sensitive Materials In Schools."
+Forty-two percent of removed books "feature LBGTQ+ characters and or themes."
 Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria: